zxzixuanwang/telegraf/plugins/inputs/bind/README.md

 };
 ```

-Alternatively, specify a wildcard address (e.g., 0.0.0.0) or specific
+Alternatively, specify a wildcard address (e.g., 0.0.0.0) or specific IP address of an interface to
-IP address of an interface to configure the BIND daemon to listen on that
+configure the BIND daemon to listen on that address.
+Note that you should secure the statistics
-address.
-Note that you should secure the statistics channel with an ACL if
-it is publicly reachable.
+channel with an ACL if it is publicly reachable.
 Consult the BIND Administrator Reference Manual
 for more information.

-## Metrics
+## Measurements & Fields

 - bind_counter
   - name=value (multiple)